learn-co-curriculum/react-hooks-forms/README.md

 ## Why Use Controlled Forms When We Do Not Have To

-Controlled forms can be very useful for specific purposes &mdash; since we can set our state _elsewhere_ using this setup, its easy to populate forms from existing available data.
+Controlled forms can be very useful for specific purposes — since we can set our state _elsewhere_ using this setup, its easy to populate forms from existing available data.